-One of the most spectacular features of the Festa Major de Gracia 2018, as with the festival every year, are its fantastic street decorations.
-For the Gracia street festival, many of the area’s streets transform, with beautifully decorative canopies hanging above the streets and falling down building walls.
+One of the most spectacular features of the Festa Major de Gracia 2019, as with the festival every year, are its fantastic street decorations.
+For the Gràcia Festival Barcelona has, many of the area’s streets transform, with beautifully decorative canopies hanging above the streets and falling down building walls.
 One of the best things to do at this great Barcelona summer festival (a completely free festival) is to just stroll up and down the streets and enjoy the atmosphere.
 That being said there are also a whole heap of other great activities.
 Here are a few:

 Kicking off the festival on August 15th is the Cercavila de Cultura Popular, the opening parade.
-It beings at 18.45 and includes all the Catalan festival favorites.
-Here, catch the gegants (giants), cap grossos (big heads), dragons, pipers, drummers and of course, the castellers (human castles).
+It beings around 18.45 and includes all the Catalan festival favorites.
+Here, catch the gegants (giants), cap grossos (big heads), dragons, pipers, drummers and of course, the Castellers (human castles).
 Join the festival at its starting point, just up the road from Fontana Metro station.

 If you miss the opening parade then not to worry.
 You can catch another parade, with many of the same features the following day on August 16th at 10.30.
 Head to Placa de Villa de Gracia to join at the starting point.

 You can catch the Castellers rehearsing their human tower building skills across August 14th and 16th in the Placa de Villa de Gracia at 20.00.
 And, for the main event head to the same square on the 17th and 18th for 20.15 and 18.00 respectively.